ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

 The titles of pull requests are used to compile the :ref:`changelog`, therefore it is important that they are easy to understand for people who are not familiar with the code or people in the project.
-Using descriptive pull request titles also makes it easier to find back what was changed when, in case a bugs were introduced.
+Descriptive pull request titles also makes it easier to find back what was changed when, which is useful in case a bug was introduced.

 .. _code_quality: